pymupdf/PyMuPDF/docs/annot.rst

       .. note::

-         * While only 'FreeText', 'Line', 'PolyLine', and 'Polygon' annotations can have these properties, (Py-) MuPDF does not support line ends for 'FreeText', because the call-out variant for these is not supported.
+         * While 'FreeText', 'Line', 'PolyLine', and 'Polygon' annotations can have these properties, (Py-) MuPDF does not support line ends for 'FreeText', because the call-out variant of it is not supported.
          * *(Changed in v1.16.16)* Some symbols have an interior area (diamonds, circles, squares, etc.).
 By default, these areas are filled with the fill color of the annotation.
 If this is *None*, then white is chosen.
 The *fill_color* argument of :meth:`Annot.update` can now be used to override this and give line end symbols their own fill color.

       :arg int start: The symbol number for the first point.